Rezonality/zep/README.md

 ## Screenshot
 ![ImGui](screenshots/sample.png)

 Zep supports the standard editing keystrokes you'll find in most editors, along with a reasonable subset of modal Vim editing as an option.
 The demo project lets you switch between the editing modes on the fly.
 Zep is not meant to replace Vim.
 I don't have a lifetime spare to write that, but it has most of the functionality I use day to day, and anything missing gets added over time.
-A keymapper enables configuration of Zep outside the standard modes offered.
+A key-mapper enables configuration of Zep outside the standard modes offered.

 Zep is ideally suited to embedding in a game engine, as an in-game editor, or anywhere you need a simple editor without a massive dependency on something more substantial like NeoVim.
 The core library is dependency free, small, and requires only a modern C++ compiler.
 Zep can be included in your project building a dependency-free modern cmake library, and setting `Zep::Zep` in `target_link_libraries`, or as a single-header include.
 A header-only implementation of the ImGui and Qt backends is provided as an addendum to the core library; this enables Zep to render in an ImGui or Qt environment.
 After building and installing Zep on your system, only 2 lines are required in your CMakeLists to use it.
 An alternative would be to just copy and build the source files for the core library into your project.